 About Me

-I grew up in New York City and moved to the Seattle-area in 1991.
-I am a long-time resident of South Seattle and am co-parenting fabulous 11-year old twins.
+I grew up in New York City and moved to the Seattle area in 1991.
+I am a long-time resident of South Seattle and am co-parenting fabulous 13-year old twins.
 I also have an adult child and two adult stepchildren.
-When I am not engaged with my kids, I love spending time in the mountains, playing board games, having intimate conversations with friends and discovering local coffee shops and hole-in-the-wall restaurants.
+When I am not engaged with my kids, I love spending time in the mountains, playing board games, having intimate conversations with friends, and discovering local coffee shops and hole-in-the-wall restaurants.

 Nonprofit Work

-I began my career on Wall Street and earned an MBA from the JL Kellogg School of Management, but realized pretty quickly that working for profit rather than people was at odds with my values.
-Over the last 30 years, I have toggled back and forth between management roles in nonprofit organizations and consulting.
-My most recent management position was as Co-Director of the Real Change Homeless Empowerment Project (2009-2017).
-My nonprofit and philanthropic-sector experience include extensive work in:
+I earned an MBA from the JL Kellogg School of Management, and I began my career on Wall Street, but have spent the last 25+ years working with nonprofit organizations and foundations.
+My most recent leadership position was as Co-Director of the Real Change Homeless Empowerment Project (2009-2017).

 Scroll to Top